AstroWin/AstroOS/README.md

 ### Open source

 Unlike custom Windows ISOs, AstroOS is more straightforward to audit due to the use of [AME Wizard](https://ameliorated.io).
 AME Wizard is controlled by Playbooks, a customizable script-esque system that can perform various tasks.

+## Become a developer
+Become a developer of AstroOS and help us build Windows Done Correctly. **If you want to do this, click [here](https://forms.office.com/r/dvi0pZ7cSV)**